Heating Systems Wellington

 - Window glazing – no single glazing or bare aluminium frames.
 Use low E glass.

-- Heat only the rooms you need.
+- Heat only the rooms you need and have thermostats on all heaters.

 - Install large masses such as concrete floors or walls to soak up winter heat and let it out slowly.